 We have a rich tradition of pantomimes in York.
 People travel from far and wide to see the famous panto triumvirate of Berwick Kaler (the Dame), Martin Barrass (lovable village idiot (sorry Martin!) and Suzy Cooper (lead girl).
 This year sees Berwick back in action but at The Grand Opera House rather than the York Theatre Royal.

 York at Christmas

 Alternatively you could head over to The York Theatre Royal to see a different style but equally fabulous pantomime.
-This year they are staging my favourite Snow White and the Seven Dwarfs and they star different TV celebrities and pop stars every year.
+This year they are staging Cinderella and they will star different TV celebrities and pop stars every year.
 This year the baddie will be James Mackenzie.